ziyaanrupani/project_website_analysis/README.md

 ### Bounce Rate
 * Preliminary analysis of identifying top website pages highlighted that the bulk of the traffic was directed from the home page.
 It was the landing page for almost all the viewers.
   * Customer behavior showed that the bounce rate for **paid marketing campaigns** from the home page was quite **high** at 60%.
   * Only 40% of people who came through paid sources browsed the website and made it past the home page.

 ![image](https://github.com/user-attachments/assets/1b432597-08cf-4776-b976-66c95ee867f8)

 * A new custom landing page was introduced to test against the default homepage.
-Both pages were evaluated a month after the latest landing page went live.
+Both pages were evaluated a month after the new landing page went live.
-* Both the pages were viewed a similar amount of times and the number of bounce sessions for the new page are slightly lower.
+* Both the pages were viewed a similar amount of times but the number of bounced sessions for the new page was lower.
 * There was a **drop** in the **bounce ratio** between the homepage and lander-1 from **~60% to 53%**
   * Significance testing using the z-test gives us a p-value of **0.00051** which is much lower than 0.05 giving us confidence that the drop is **statistically significant**.